Oven-baked bacon is the easiest way to cook bacon with no mess and no splatter while you do something else.

 "This is, hands down, the best way to cook bacon.
 Thanks for sharing a really helpful post on how to bake bacon the right way!"

 No standing at the stovetop flipping bacon, trying to get it flat, and getting splatter burns on your hands.
-By using a convection oven at 400°, you will get extra crispy bacon from the circulation of the air, but it will work without convection, too.
+The convection oven will circulate the air to cook faster and crispier.

 Drain on paper towels and pat off any fat.

 18-20 minutes for medium-thick bacon in a 400° convection oven.
-It will vary by the thickness and type of the bacon, exact oven temperature, and your desired level of browning—cook to the crispiness you want and never by time, so always check it a few times early.
+It will vary by the thickness and type of the bacon, exact oven temperature, and your desired browning level—cook to the crispiness you want and never by time, so always check it a few times early.

 Thinner bacon will cook faster, while thick-cut bacon will take a few extra minutes to achieve perfect results.
 Some brands of bacon are cured differently, and time may vary.